tsawler/goblender-client-sample/readme.md

 cd ../..
 ```

-Make a similar change in update.sh:
+Make a similar change in `update.sh`:

 ```
 # uncomment if using custom client code